Did you know that it takes up to 7 impressions for people to start recalling and remembering a brand?

 - your visual identity on your website and your social media platforms

 Brand identity is the entire package.
-It’s the shoes your brand wears, the way that it speaks, the way it behaves, how its hair has been styled.
+It’s the shoes your brand wears, the way that it speaks, the way it behaves, and how its hair has been styled.

 Brand Identity Design Basics